Conversion Optimization

 For instance, if a credit card offers them reward points or airline miles, they’d want to use it every time they make a purchase online.

-If you're wondering "Why is my online store not selling?", the answer might lie in you featuring a limited number of payment options.
+If you're wondering "Why is there traffic but low sales?", the answer might lie in you featuring a limited number of payment options.

 Traffic but no sales